 It is important to note that the individual that files for bankruptcy is the only one who can have the debt discharged.
 If funeral expenses were imputed to a family member, but a debtor helped to pay for the expenses, the debtor cannot discharge debt that does not belong to him.

-To learn more about the types of bankruptcy that can be used to discharge funeral expenses, continue reading and contact an experienced New Jersey bankruptcy attorney.
+To learn more about the types of bankruptcy that can be used to discharge funeral expenses, continue reading and contact an experienced Burlington County bankruptcy attorney.

 Chapter 7 and Chapter 13 Bankruptcy for Funeral Expenses

 If you need to file for bankruptcy to discharge debt accumulated after a funeral, the most likely choices for your situation is Chapter 7 or Chapter 13 bankruptcy.
 As mentioned, Chapter 7 bankruptcy allows a debtor to discharge multiple forms of debt.
 This is possible because the property of the debtor will be sold in order to pay back their creditors.
 While your home cannot be sold to satisfy a debt in Chapter 7 bankruptcy, other valuables may have to be sold.

 Many petitioners prefer to file for bankruptcy because of how relatively quickly the proceedings will conclude.
 Chapter 7 bankruptcy filings generally take about 90 days to resolve.
 Once the bankruptcy proceedings are complete, the debtor will then receive their debt discharge.